 - Recognition/celebrity vs. Rejection & exclusion.

-Reflect: Have you been qualified to reign as a priest in the Kingdom of God?
+Reflect: Do you know that God created you to reign with Him as a priest in the Kingdom of God?
 What kind of kingdom do you long for most?
 Does your life reflect His Kingdom’s values, or the world’s?

 Read Colossians 2:15.
 How does the cross make a public spectacle of the powers and authorities (and their kingdoms/values)?

 Pray: “Your Kingdom Come…”